milestone-hafnia/trainer-object-detection/README.md

 hafnia trainer create-zip .
 ```

-This will create a `trainer.zip` file in the current folder, which can be uploaded to the Hafnia Web-portal as described
+This will create a `trainer.zip` file in the current folder, which can be uploaded to the Hafnia Web-portal when creating a new experiment.
-in the Quick Start section.

 To validate that the trainer package works and that we will have no syntax or run time errors, you can run and debug the trainer package locally in VS Code.